jiezhu23/QME_ICCV25/README.md

 #### 6.1 Training Quality Estimater

+By default, we train quality estimator for face.
 For example, for `LTCC` dataset, run the following command:
 ```bash
 python main.py \
   --mode mod_qe \